Section VIII: Chapter 1

 - The nature of the hazards and the consequences of not using the protective clothing.

-- The human factors influencing protective
+- The human factors influencing protective clothing performance.

 - Instructions in inspecting, donning, checking, fitting, and using protective clothing.